What is Extended Producer Responsibility for Packaging?

 When was EPR for Packaging implemented in the UK?

-Packaging producers obligated under EPR will have been collecting detailed packaging data since January 2023 and have now submitted the first full year of EPR submissions.
+Packaging producers obligated under EPR will have been collecting detailed packaging data since January 2023.

 (Click image to open in a new tab)